 Program and space allocations authorized in the POR are closely scrutinized.
-Deviations require significant review and approval.
+Deviations require significant review and approval by DFPC.
 Generally, additional project dollars are not available and modifications will need to be reconciled within the approved project budget.

 The overall building gross space is fixed and cannot be increased without a POR amendment.
+All proposed changes to the POR shall be submitted to the DFPC Project Manager.

-Individual and departmental spaces can deviate from the listed POR allocation by +/- 10% to accommodate actual program services defined during design and to make accommodations for building configuration without any overall increase to the building gross.
+Individual and departmental spaces can deviate from the listed POR allocation by +/- 10% to accommodate actual program services defined during design and to make accommodations for building configuration without any overall increase to the building gross. programing schedule within the model.